Tibowl/KCCacheProxy/ReadMe.md

 ======
 You can preload most assets by using the preloader.
 This might take a while to run.

 It's recommended that you start out from a cache dump.
 These also contains files which the preloader won't download.
-You can download the latest one (made on 2020-01-08) from [MEGA](https://mega.nz/#!NbBjSAbA!LcLI49rIDRQ-GtusY3MdVkYIiYSESLVDyzuTYTwa8yQ).
+You can download the latest one (made on 2020-01-14 (Setsubun/Yuubari Kai Ni)) from [MEGA](https://mega.nz/#!pKZVmQpa!EiSElmwTvCobOOeIYlK4KMdJaH1Ej7Ry7UVxBoPjLws).

 You can enable/disable certain sections by editing `config.json`.
 By default, only the recommended ones are enabled.
 If you have sound enabled, it's recommended to enable BGM, SE and titlecalls.
 Enabling the extras will take a long time to finish (especially the ships one since it also does abyssals and old seasonals in `Assets` menu).